Authorities: 2 hurt in single-vehicle crash near Galena

-GALENA, Ill. – Authorities say two people were injured in a single-vehicle crash Saturday evening near Galena.
+GALENA, Ill. — Authorities said two people were injured in a single-vehicle crash Saturday evening near Galena.

 Steven A. Fritz, 51, of Freeport, Ill., refused medical treatment for minor injuries, according to a press release from the Jo Daviess County Sheriff’s Department.
 A passenger, William H. Smith, 57, was transported to UnityPoint Health-Finley Hospital for treatment of his injuries.